Layers Are Back. Here's All The Haircut Inspiration You Need

-Layers may conjure images of feathery mullets and your mum's '80s curly perm but in 2020 they've undergone something of a transformation.
+Layers may conjure images of feathery mullets and your mom's '80s curly perm but in 2020 they've undergone something of a transformation.

 "Shattering an existing haircut by layering it is a way of changing up your look without being dramatically different, as it adds natural movement and curl," says Craig Taylor, creative director at HARI's salon.
 And maintenance isn't that scary.
 "If the hair is cut well, the layers should make hair styling very simple," says Craig, who recommends a trim roughly every 10 to 12 weeks.
 Simply air-dry or quickly blast with a hairdryer after applying your favourite styling products to show off your natural texture.